MicrosoftDocs/azure-docs/articles/virtual-machines/disks-understanding-billing.md

 |512     |153,600         |4,000         |
 |1,024-65,536 (sizes in this range increasing in increments of 1 TiB)     |160,000         |4,000         |

-### Ultra disk IOPS
+### Ultra Disk IOPS

-Ultra disks support IOPS limits of 300 IOPS/GiB, up to a maximum of 160,000 IOPS per disk.
-The current maximum limit for IOPS for a single VM in generally available sizes is 80,000.
-Ultra disks with greater IOPS can be used as shared disks to support multiple VMs.
-Pricing increases as you provision more IOPS.

-The minimum guaranteed IOPS per disk are 1 IOPS/GiB, with an overall baseline minimum of 100 IOPS.
-For example, if you provisioned a 4-GiB ultra disk, the minimum IOPS for that disk is 100, instead of four.
+Pricing of an Azure Ultra Disk increases as you provision more IOPS to your disk.
+The minimum guaranteed IOPS per disk is 1 IOPS/GiB, with an overall baseline minimum of 100 IOPS.
+For example, if you provision a 4-GiB Ultra Disk, the minimum IOPS for that disk is 100, instead of four.

-### Ultra disk throughput
+### Ultra Disk throughput

-The throughput limit of a single ultra disk is 256-kB/s for each provisioned IOPS, up to a maximum of 4000 MB/s per disk (where MB/s = 10^6 Bytes per second).
+Pricing of an Ultra Disk increases as you increase the disk's throughput limit.
+The throughput limit of a single Ultra Disk is 256-kB/s for each provisioned IOPS, up to a maximum of 4000 MB/s per disk (where MB/s - 10^6 Bytes per second).
 The minimum guaranteed throughput per disk is 4kB/s for each provisioned IOPS, with an overall baseline minimum of 1 MB/s.

-You can adjust ultra disk IOPS and throughput performance at runtime without detaching the disk from the virtual machine.
-After a performance resize operation has been issued on a disk, it can take up to an hour for the change to take effect.
-Up to four performance resize operations are permitted during a 24-hour window.

-It's possible for a performance resize operation to fail because of a lack of performance bandwidth capacity.

 ## Premium SSD v2